 What Challenges do Marketers Face When it Comes to Bot Marketing?

 Businesses have spent so much time over the past decade perfecting their mobile applications.
 Unfortunately, with the rise of the bots comes a decrease in mobile application usage and this can be frustrating for organizations.

-This new aspect of a business’ marketing strategy means organizations may have to start fresh learning about a completely new service, perfecting it, and launching it to the public.
+This new aspect of a business’ marketing strategy means organizations may have to start fresh learning about an entirely new service, perfecting it, and launching it to the public.

 Bots Have Not Yet Been Perfected

 Unfortunately, a common challenge for marketers is that bots are nowhere near perfect yet.
-The truth is, despite them having been improved upon already, customers still risk receiving a completely irrelevant answer to their important questions.
+The truth is, despite them being readily improved upon, customers still risk receiving an entirely irrelevant answer to their important questions.
 Or worse in the case of Twitter’s Tay by Microsoft, who learned how to send offensive and racist messages to readers.

 Artificial Intelligence has allowed bot technology to evolve since their beginnings, but these do cost more.
 To create a bot that will be able to understand, respond, and interact is important but to do so, more sentiment analysis will be needed.

 Natural Language Processing is far from perfect, and even with this high tech A.I., there are still significant risks in your bots’ ability to communicate with your customers efficiently, and more importantly, politely and in context.

 Bots Are Still Missing Important Data